-The Groundbreaking Technology of 5G from Huawei Can Lead the Future
+The Groundbreaking Technology of New 5G from Huawei Can Lead the Future

 Huawei’s newly released full range of 5G product solutions support millimetre wave (mmWave), C-band, and all Sub-3 GHz frequency bands.
 These products also cover all site forms including tower sites, pole sites, and small cells.
 The first wave of 5G deployment will take place in buildings and densely populated urban areas.
 Diverse site forms are therefore required to accommodate the needs of complex deployment scenarios, offering continuous coverage and fulfil capacity requirements of indoor and outdoor hotspots.

 New Huawei AAUs